DoctorMcKay/node-stdlib/README.md

 ### concurrency

 A property indicating your concurrency limit.
-You can assign to this to change the concurrency limit, but it will only take effect the next time you push an item into the queue or the next time a worker finishes.
+You can assign to this to change the concurrency limit, but it will only take effect the next time you push an item into the queue, or the next time a worker finishes.

 ### worker